Want to buy a drone? Don’t know where to start? If you’re looking for the best drones for sale, you’ve come to the right

-It’s December 2016 and MyFirstDrone will be posting the best deals we can find online as we count down to the holiday, and lots of info on new DJI Phantom 4 PRO, DJI Inspire 2, and DJI’s new Mavic family of camera drones released on September 27th.
-This month we’ll also feature some of the hottest new racing drones and FPV drones on display at the 2017 International Consumer Electronics Show (International CES) in Las Vegas, so come back frequently as we update this page and the rest of our site as fast as we can.
+It’s January 2017 and MyFirstDrone is posting the best deals we can find online as we start the new calendar year.
+We have lots of info on the all new DJI Phantom 4 PRO, DJI Inspire 2, and DJI’s new Mavic family of mini camera drones.
+This month we’ll also feature some of the hottest new camera drones, racing drones and FPV drones on display at the 2017 International Consumer Electronics Show (International CES) in Las Vegas, so come back frequently as we update this page and the rest of our site as fast as we can.

 What Kind Of Drone Are You Looking For?